harlan-zw/unlighthouse/docs/glossary/index.md

 The page component has multiple representations:
 1. _static route_ - name matches the path (/about.vue -> /about/),
 2. _dynamic route_ - a query is used to generate a set of paths (/posts/:id.vue -> /posts/my-first-post/)
-3. _catch-all route_ where the any missed paths will be caught (/404.vue -> /some-missing-page)
+3. _catch-all route_ where any missed paths will be caught (/404.vue -> /some-missing-page)

 Additional meta-data is provided to give more context of how the mapping behaves, such as which layout to use, which asset chunk it belongs to.

-Different frameworks represent this data differently, this one is based on Nuxt.js
+Different frameworks represent routes differently, This one is based on Nuxt.js

 ```ts
 export interface RouteDefinition {